antonlabz/KantOS/README.md

 # Installation

 - Place the downloaded ZIP file into the `Themes` folder of your SD card
-- Apply the theme by going to `Apps > Themes` and selecting it
+- Apply the theme by going to `Apps > Themes`

 # How is `Ver.
 B` different?

-The original design is based off the muOS theme which has the 3 primary menus as buildings, while the remaining menus are more 'material' minimal icons.
+The original design is based off the muOS theme which has the 3 primary menus as buildings, while the remaining menus are more minimal 'material' icons.

 `Ver.
 B` is a an overworld-focused theme which changes the icons for `Expert`, `Apps` & `Settings` to overworld elements, in order to match the aesthetic of the buildings.